wrichter/clickgame/README.md

 1. Subscribe to topic and forward all publications to websocket clients (below ```// additional code here``` ):
 ```
-// subscribe to topic on broker and forward messages to websocket clients
+// subscribe to topic on broker and forward any message to websocket clients
 const topic = { destination: '/topic/SampleTopic' }
 stompclient.subscribe(topic, (err, msg) => {
   msg.readString('UTF-8', (err, body) => {